OpenNebula/docs/source/installation_and_configuration/private_marketplaces/docker_registry.rst

 | ``SSL``         | **NO**   | ``true`` if the registry is behind SSL proxy.                                                                                                         |
 +-----------------+----------+-------------------------------------------------------------------------------------------------------------------------------------------------------+

-For example, the following examples illustrate the creation of a Marketplace:
+For example, the following examples illustrate the creation of a Marketplace using a custom registry available at ``http://fronted.opennebula.org/``:

 .. prompt:: bash $ auto